equinor/terraform-baseline/CONTRIBUTING.md

 ### 👨‍🎓 Contributors

-Contributors must:
+A contributor must:

 - Be a member of the [@equinor/terraform-baseline](https://github.com/orgs/equinor/teams/terraform-baseline) team.
+- Actively contribute to one or more Terraform Baseline repositories.

+A contributor should:

 - Have basic understanding of Terraform.
 - Have basic understanding of Terraform Baseline best practices.
-- Actively contribute to one or more Terraform Baseline repositories.

 ### 👷‍♀️ Maintainers

 A maintainer must:

 - Be a member of the [@equinor/terraform-baseline-maintainers](https://github.com/orgs/equinor/teams/terraform-baseline-maintainers) team.
-- Have complete understanding of Terraform.
-- Have complete understanding of Terraform Baseline best practices.
 - Review and approve pull requests in all Terraform Baseline repositories.
 - Discuss and update best practices when needed.

 A maintainer should:

+- Have complete understanding of Terraform.
+- Have complete understanding of Terraform Baseline best practices.
 - Communicate and share with other maintainers.

 ### 👮‍♂️ Administrators